TheFlyCode/Mini-Project-Frontend/README.md

 This is a repository of small parts of front end mini project.
 All the files and processes you see are used for production.

+*Persian language is used in most of the writings and internal contents of these programs*